Road Traffic Accidents

 How Compensation For Road Traffic Accident Claims Is Calculated

 – This refers to compensation for the physical, emotional and psychological injuries you have sustained in the road traffic accident.
-If the injuries you have suffered have affected your quality of life or hobbies, this will also be considered.
+If the personal injuries you have suffered have affected your quality of life or hobbies, this will also be considered.
 General Damages can be awarded for the injuries suffered to date and into the future.
 When assessing the amount of compensation for General Damages, the Injuries Board will have regard to the Book of Quantum to find similar cases for reference, and will base your suggested compensation on this as well as on the specific details of your case.

 – This refers to the out of pocket expenses that you have incurred as a direct result of the accident, such as: